Tom Purves, Chairman & CEO, BMW USA, was in Monterey, CA, and explained what “efficient dynamics” meant to BMW as a concept and in BMW’s cars.

 Description in brief:

-showing a further stage in the BMW EfficientDynamics development strategy.
+Character: World premiere of the concept car BMW Vision EfficientDynamics, showing a further stage in the BMW EfficientDynamics development strategy.
 The first time a 4-cylinder diesel engine has been combined with BMW ActiveHybrid Technology in a large Sports Activity Vehicle.

-¢ The concept study based on a BMW X5 – even as a serial production model extremely efficient and dynamic – shows the unique potential of technology developed as part of the BMW EfficientDynamics programme.
+The concept study based on a BMW X5 – even as a serial production model extremely efficient and dynamic – shows the unique potential of technology developed as part of the BMW EfficientDynamics program.
 It combines BMW’s superior diesel expertise with the innovative BMW ActiveHybrid Technology.

-A further increase in efficiency is achieved by means of BMW EfficientDynamics measures in the environment of the combustion engine by optimising energy flow and aerodynamics.
+A further increase in efficiency is achieved by means of BMW EfficientDynamics measures in the environment of the combustion engine by optimizing energy flow and aerodynamics.

-of a Mild Hybrid concept, dynamic performance and efficiency are increased to an equal degree.
-With the extensive deployment of measures which are in some cases ready for serial production and were in some cases specially developed for this study, there is maximum utilisation of the potential of BMW Efficient Dynamics for the reduction of fuel consumption and CO2 emission levels up to the limit’s of what is feasible within the BMW X5 vehicle segment.
+By intelligently combining a combustion engine and a generator as part of a Mild Hybrid concept, dynamic performance and efficiency are increased to an equal degree.
+With the extensive deployment of measures which are in some cases ready for serial production and were in some cases specially developed for this study, there is maximum utilization of the potential of BMW Efficient Dynamics for the reduction of fuel consumption and CO2 emission levels up to the limits of what is feasible within the BMW X5 vehicle segment.

 size in the competitive environment of the BMW X models.
-The significant reduction of fuel consumption and exhaust emission levels is realised having to forego BMW’s characteristic driving dynamics.
+The significant reduction of fuel consumption and exhaust emission levels is realized having to forego BMW’s characteristic driving dynamics.
 In addition to acceleration (0-100 km/h in 8.9 seconds), comfort and versatility are also at the level of a large SAV – but in conjunction with the fuel consumption and CO2 emission levels of conventional vehicles in the compact class.

 housing delivers 150 kW/204 bhp and generates a maximum torque of 400 Nm between 2,000 and 2,250 rpm.
 It is the first diesel in the